 Following the 2015 assessment cycle, participating faculty reported that they had a much more sophisticated understanding of the process of assessing student learning outcomes.
-They reported that participation in this process was, in some cases, the best faculty development experience they the improvement in their pedagogical approach.
+They reported that participation in this process was, in some cases, the best faculty development experience they have ever had.
+Faculty reported an increased level of confidence in their teaching abilities as a result of this experience and that their students are better writers and/or oral communicators because of the improvement in their pedagogical approach.
 Preliminary assessment data provide support for these qualitative assertions.
-Administrative support for this project has been significant to allow this project to be successful.
-For the past two years annual funding in the amount of \$30,000 from Academic Affairs has been dedicated to allow for summer faculty compensation to complete this work.
+Administrative support for this project has been significant as "X" amount of funding from Academic Affairs has enabled this project to be successful.
 General education assessment follows the timeline outlined below Figure 5.6: